PlumpMath/ext-effects-parsers/readme.md

-Monadic Parsers Combinatos library based on Extensible Effects and Monoid Subclasses
+Monadic Parsers Combinatos library based on Extensible Effects

 **Disclaimer:** This is not a production-ready code in any sense.
 Use it at you own risk (probably better don't)

+This project uses extensible effects [implementation](https://gitlab.com/queertypes/freer) based on [freer monads](http://okmij.org/ftp/Computation/free-monad.html).

 ## Development

+One source [dependency](https://gitlab.com/queertypes/freer) is required.
+Please, clone the repo and put it in directory named `freers` one level up, as required in `stack.yaml`, you can tweak this though.

 To build this project you need to have haskell [stack](http://docs.haskellstack.org/en/stable/README.html) installed.